ress059/ecu/doc/object_id_h/index.rst

         TYPE3
     };

-Some other notes:
+This scheme ensures object ID values reserved by ECU never overlap with user-defined IDs.
+Some additional notes:

-    - Object IDs reserved for ECU library will always be negative.
+    - Object IDs reserved by ECU will always be negative.

-    - Reserved object IDs the end user can use will start at value :ecudoxygen:`ECU_VALID_OBJECT_ID_BEGIN`.
+    + Reserved object IDs starting from the :ecudoxygen:`ECU_VALID_OBJECT_ID_BEGIN` enumeration can be assigned to an object.
+However, :ecudoxygen:`ECU_VALID_OBJECT_ID_BEGIN` is for internal use only and should never be used directly. **Currently**
-      Note that this should never be used by the application.
-It is used internally by ECU to know when an object ID is valid.
+      :ecudoxygen:`ECU_OBJECT_ID_RESERVED` **is the only reserved ID available for use.**

-    - :ecudoxygen:`ECU_USER_OBJECT_ID_BEGIN` will always be 0 and marks the start of user-defined object IDs.
-User-defined object IDs will always be greater than or equal to this value.
+    - :ecudoxygen:`ECU_USER_OBJECT_ID_BEGIN` enumeration will always be 0, and marks the start of user-defined object IDs.
+Therefore user-defined object IDs will always be greater than or equal to :ecudoxygen:`ECU_USER_OBJECT_ID_BEGIN`.

 Object ID Example
 =================================================